 6 Drag and drop the file(s) directly onto the application version in the right hand pane.

-- 7 Alternatively, select the files in the left hand pane and select the SAI file and applicable Application version in the right hand pane and click the Add button. - 8 The files are now added to the selected application version in the SAI.
+Alternatively, select both the files in the left hand pane and the Application version in the right hand pane.
+Then click the Add button.